tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 # Overview

-The Remote Attestation Procedures (RATS) architecture {{I-D.ietf-rats-architecture}}
-defines two types of interaction models for attestation, namely the passport model and the background check model.
+The Remote Attestation Procedures (RATS) architecture {{RFC9334}} defines two types of interaction models for attestation, namely the passport model and the background check model.
 The subsections below explain the difference in their interactions.

 As typical with new features in TLS, the client indicates support for the new extension in the ClientHello message.
-The newly introduced extensions allow evidence and nonces to be exchanged.
-The nonces are used for guaranteeing freshness of the exchanged evidence.
+The newly introduced extensions allow remote attestation credentials and nonces to be exchanged.
+The nonces are used for guaranteeing freshness of the exchanged evidence when the background check model is in use.

-When the evidence extension is successfully negotiated, the content of the Certificate message contains a payload that is encoded based on the wrapper defined in {{I-D.ftbs-rats-msg-wrap}}.
+When either the evidence or the results extension is successfully negotiated, the content of the corresponding Certificate message contains a payload that is encoded based on the wrapper defined in {{I-D.ftbs-rats-msg-wrap}}.

 In TLS a client has to demonstrate possession of the private key via the CertificateVerify message, when client-based authentication is requested.
-The attestation payload must contain a key attestation token, which associates a private key with the attestation information.
-An example of a key attestation token format utilizing the EAT format can be found in {{I-D.bft-rats-kat}}.
+The attestation payload must contain assertions relating to the client's TLS Identity Key (TIK), which associate the private key with the attestation information.
+These assertions may come in the form of a Key Attestation Token (KAT), or of specific claims in an attestation result document.
+An example of a KAT format utilizing the EAT format can be found in {{I-D.bft-rats-kat}}.

-The recipient extracts evidence from the Certificate message and relays it to the verifier to obtain attestation results.
+The relying party can obtain and appraise the remote attestation results either directly from the Certificate message (in the passport model), or by relaying the evidence from the Certificate message to the verifier.
 Subsequently, the attested key is used to verify the CertificateVerify message.

+When using the passport model, the remote attestation results obtained by the attester from its trusted verifiers can be cached and used for any number of subsequent TLS handshakes.
+This allows the two sides to amortize the cost of remote attestation by reducing the frequency with which evidence must be produced and appraised.
+However, this does create a risk of stale attestation results being used for authentication.
+The relying party must therefore be empowered to reject an authentication attempt with results that do not meet its staleness policy.
+This should trigger a new evidence appraisal on the attester side.

-# Use of Evidence with the Background Check Model
+# Use of Remote Attestation credentials in the TLS handshake

-The background check model is described in Section 5.2 of
-{{I-D.ietf-rats-architecture}} and allows the following modes of operation when used with TLS, namely:
+For both the passport model (described in section 5.1 of {{RFC9334}}) and background check model (described in Section 5.2 of {{RFC9334}}) the following modes of operation are allowed when used with TLS, namely:

 - TLS client is the attester,
 - TLS server is the attester, and
 - TLS client and server mutually attest towards each other.

-We will show the message exchanges of the first two cases in {{attester-cli}}
+We will show the message exchanges of the first two cases in sub-sections below.
-and {{attester-srv}}.
-The last case is obtained by composing the first two.
+Mutual authentication via attestation combines these two (non-interfering) flows, including cases where one of the peers uses the passport model for its attestation, and the other uses the background check model.

-## TLS Client as Attester {#attester-cli}
+## TLS Client authenticating using evidence

 In this use case, the TLS server (acting as a relying party) challenges the TLS client (as the attester) to provide evidence.
 The TLS server needs to provide a